johnportiz14/johnportiz14.github.io/_research/methane-on-mars.md

 *Cartoon schematic of Curiosity measuring methane on the surface of Mars.*

 This research seeks to move us towards a better of understanding of methane in Mars' atmosphere.
 It applies some of my previous work in terrestrial [barometric pumping](/research/baro-pumping/) to address the question of underground methane sources on Mars.

+# Highlighted Works

-## Highlighted Article
+## Article

-<b>Ortiz, J. P.</b>, Rajaram, H., Stauffer, P. H., Harp, D. R., Wiens, R. C., & Lewis, K. W. (2022).
+<b>Ortiz, J. P.</b>, Rajaram, H., Stauffer, P. H., Harp, D. R., Wiens, R. C., &
+Lewis, K. W. (2022).
 Barometric Pumping Through Fractured Rock: A Mechanism for Venting Deep Methane to Mars' Atmosphere. <i>Geophysical Research Letters</i>, 49(14), doi:10.1029/2022GL098946.

 <!-- > There are many regions that meet the necessary conditions for sovereign governance in the world, but few secessionist conflicts.  -->